HR SERVICE DESK SUPPORT

 During school closure periods: Monday to Friday 09.30 - 16.00

-Forthcoming Reduced Service Days
+Reduced Service Days

 Occasionally our HR Remote Service Help Desk team are required to attend meetings or training sessions during normal working hours.
 During these times voicemail will be in operation.
 Messages will be returned as soon as possible.

 The revised SCC reward policy for 2019-20 has now been published.
 You can access this policy and associated appendices via the Support Staff Pay and Allowances guidance page (log in first).
 This includes information on: